FollyMaddy/RetroRun/README.md

 The feh line is commented in the script, so it's -> OFF <- by default !!!

-So if you want to use this addon-script install feh with :
+So if you want to use this addon-script, install feh with :

 sudo apt-get install feh